d5b94396feba3/Gitify/README.md

 # Gitify
-GitHub profile analyzer built with VueJs and JavaScript.
+GitHub profile analyzer which connects with GitHub API's to fetch user information built with VueJs and JavaScript.

 ### Demo